rcls/gpsfreak/README.md

 Current
 -------

-Enlarge the exposed pad underneath the clock chip to be 11 mm × 7 mm instead of 7_mm square.
+Enlarge the exposed pad backside to the clock chip to be 11 mm × 7 mm instead of 7 mm square.

 Don't have the LED overhanging the board edge.
 Change all the LED resistors to 0603 for easier swapping.
 Plate the panel cut-out opening for the LED.